azasada/bfs-visualizer/README.md

 # graph-vis
 A web-app graph algorithm (DFS and BFS) visualizer.
-Made in 1.5 evenings.
-Not 100% finished yet.\
 \
 The code might be of questionable quality, as this is my first time with JS.